Maybe you’ve heard the saying “It takes money to make money.” But what happens when you don’t have much of it to begin with?

-While the saying is generally true, it’s not as black and white as you might think.
-You can absolutely start a business with no money—as long as you have some patience, resourcefulness, and savvy.
+While the above statement is generally true, it’s not as black and white as you might think.
+You absolutely can start a business with no money—as long as you have some patience, resourcefulness, and savvy.
 The capital you need at the beginning will also depend on the type of business you’re trying to start.

-In this article, we’ll explore some of the best low or no-capital business ideas, how to create and launch your new business, and how to generate the funding you need to grow.
+In this article, we’ll explore some of the best low or no-capital business ideas, how to create and launch your own business, and how to generate the funding you need to grow.

 Start selling online now with ShopifyStart your free trial